titanicsend/LXStudio-TE/README.md

 ## Connecting remote USB-MIDI devices

-The car's main LX instance runs on a Mac Studio that lives on the car, connected to the car's LAN.
+The car's main Chromatik instance runs on a Mac Studio that lives on the car, connected to the car's LAN.
 The UI is controlled via a remote desktop (VNC) connection over a high-speed PTP wireless bridge.
-Since the VJ at this remote Front-of-House desk will want to use MIDI surfaces and controllers to perform, we needed to come up with a MIDI-over-WiFi solution to connect the USB MIDI devices to the box running LX on the car.
+Since the VJ at this remote Front-of-House desk will want to use MIDI surfaces and controllers to perform, we needed to come up with a MIDI-over-WiFi solution to connect the USB MIDI devices to the box running Chromatik on the car.

 In 2022, we utilized OSX's arcane built-in support for RTP-MIDI.
 This was brittle and fickle to maintain.